fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Removes the excluded area from the current glyph.
 Takes an argument which is a layer.
 See also :meth:`glyph.removeOverlap()` and :meth:`glyph.intersect()`.

-.. method:: glyph.export(filename[, pixelsize, bitdepth])

-   (bitmap images)

-.. method:: glyph.export(filename[, layer])
+.. method:: glyph.export(filename[, KEYWORD])

-   (vector outlines)
+   Creates a file with the specified name containing a representation of the glyph.
 Uses the file's extension to determine output file type.

-Exports outline formats to the file.
-For bitmap formats it will rasterize the glyph and output that.
-There are different optional arguments for rasterizing images and for direct outline output. bitdepth must be 1 or 8.
+   The following optional keywords modify the export process for various formats:

+   .. object:: layer (string or integer, default=glyph.activeLayer)

+      For vector formats, the layer to export.

+   .. object:: pixelsize (integer, default=100)

+      For raster formats, the size of the image to output.

+   .. object:: bitdepth (integer, default=8)

+      For raster formats, the depth of the image to output.
+Must be 1 or 8.

+   .. object:: usetransform (boolean, default=False)

+      Flip the Y-axis of exported SVGs with a transform element rather than modifying the individual Y values.

+   .. object:: usesystem (boolean, default=False)

+      Ignore the above keyword settings and use the values set by the user in the Import options dialog.

+   .. object:: asksystem (boolean, default=False)

+      If the UI is present show the Import options dialog to the user and use the chosen values (does nothing otherwise).

+   Note: The old positional layer/pixelsize,bitdepth calling conventions are still supported but are not compatible with the other keyword parameters.

 .. method:: glyph.genericGlyphChange(stemType=<str>, thickThreshold=<double>, stemScale=<double>, stemAdd=<double>, stemHeightScale=<double>, stemHeightAdd=<double>, stemWidthScale=<double>, stemWidthAdd=<double>, thinStemScale=<double>, thinStemAdd=<double>, thickStemScale=<double>, thickStemAdd=<double>, processDiagonalStems=<boolean>, hCounterType=<str>, hCounterScale=<double>, hCounterAdd=<double>, lsbScale=<double>, lsbAdd=<double>, rsbScale=<double>, rsbAdd=<double>, vCounterType=<str>, vCounterScale=<double>, vCounterAdd=<double>, vScale=<double>, vMap=<tuple of tuples>)